Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues strongly point to the correct answer, but the misinformed clues introduce enough ambiguity to make the player think.
-The fake clues are strong diversions, adding to the challenge.
+**Reasoning:** The informed clues are strong, but the misinformed clues offer enough ambiguity to make it challenging.
+The fake clues are very misleading, increasing the difficulty.

 ---